Biographies of the greatest mathematicians are in separate files by birth year:

 Isaac (Sir) Newton (1642-1727) England

 Although others also developed the techniques independently, Newton is regarded as the "Father of Calculus" (which he called "fluxions"); he shares credit with Leibniz for the Fundamental Theorem of Calculus (that integration and differentiation are each other's inverse operation).
 He applied calculus for several purposes: finding areas, tangents, the lengths of curves and the maxima and minima of functions.
-In addition to several other important advances in analytic geometry, his mathematical works include the Binomial Theorem, his eponymous numeric method, the idea of polar coordinates, and power series for exponential and trigonometric functions.
+In addition to several other important advances in analytic geometry, his mathematical works include the Binomial Theorem, his eponymous interpolation method, the idea of polar coordinates, and power series for exponential and trigonometric functions.
 (His equation ex = ∑ xk / k! has been called the "most important series in mathematics.")
 He contributed to algebra and the theory of equations; he was first to state Bézout's Theorem; he generalized Déscartes' rule of signs.
 (The generalized rule of signs was incomplete and finally resolved two centuries later by Sturm and Sylvester.)
 He developed a series for the arcsin function.
 He developed facts about cubic equations (just as the "shadows of a cone" yield all quadratic curves, Newton found a curve whose "shadows" yield all cubic curves).
-He proved that same-mass spheres of any radius have equal gravitational attraction: this fact is key to celestial motions.
+He proved, using a purely geometric argument of awesome ingenuity, that same-mass spheres of any radius have equal gravitational attraction: this fact is key to celestial motions.
 He discovered Puiseux series almost two centuries before they were re-invented by Puiseux.
 (Like some of the greatest ancient mathematicians, Newton took the time to compute an approximation to π; his was better than Vieta's, though still not as accurate as al-Kashi's.)

 In 1687 Newton published Philosophiae Naturalis Principia Mathematica, surely the greatest scientific book ever written.
 The motion of the planets was not understood before Newton, although the heliocentric system allowed Kepler to describe the orbits.
 In Principia Newton analyzed the consequences of his Laws of Motion and introduced the Law of Universal Gravitation.
 With the key mystery of celestial motions finally resolved, the Great Scientific Revolution began.
 (In his work Newton also proved important theorems about inverse-cube forces, work largely unappreciated until Chandrasekhar's modern-day work.)
 Newton once wrote "Truth is ever to be found in the simplicity, and not in the multiplicity and confusion of things."
 Sir Isaac Newton was buried at Westminster Abbey in a tomb inscribed "Let mortals rejoice that so great an ornament to the human race has existed."